 Contrary to the old myth that “the laser does all the work in LASIK”, adding the more advanced technology of Contoura® Vision and the Phorcides Analytic Engine requires even more surgical expertise and judgment than conventional laser eye surgery.

 The LASIK procedure allows for correction of low to extreme degrees of myopia, and low to moderate degrees of hyperopia and astigmatism.
 Because of its many advantages, LASIK is our procedure of choice in most cases, even for lower prescriptions.

 After a thorough eye examination, your eye doctor can tell you whether or not you are a good candidate for LASIK.
 Whether laser vision correction is right for you depends on a number of medical considerations.
 It also depends on you, your lifestyle and your expectations.
 Speaking with someone who has had laser eye surgery, as well as your eye doctor, can help you make the right decision.
-If you would like to talk with someone who has been through the process, please call our office in Chevy Chase, Maryland, at (301) 657-5700 for a contact list of previous LASIK patients who have offered to share their experiences with you.

 Assuming your eye doctor determines that you are a good candidate for laser vision correction, the decision to have LASIK surgery is ultimately yours.
 Only you know what impact wearing glasses and/or contact lenses has had on the quality of your life, and only you know the value to you of reducing your dependency on these visual aids.

 Before the LASIK procedure, your eyes will be anesthetized with eye drops and a speculum will be used to restrict eyelid movement.
 You will be instructed to fixate on a flashing red light with one eye, while the other eye is taped shut.